Why Hinduism Has No Satan: A Powerful Dharmic Lens on Evil, Responsibility, and Liberation

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Why does Hinduism have no Satan?
+Why does Hinduism not have a Satan figure?